 Each fall and spring, parents will receive their child's most recent MAP Assessment Progress Report.
 The MAP Assessment Progress Report presents information in both a text format and a chart format.
-For a detailed explanation of the MAP Assessment Progress Report, please consult Appendix A. St. Joseph's School encourages parents to use the reports to better understand their child's academic progress.
+St. Joseph's School encourages parents to use the reports to better understand their child's academic progress.
 Particularly, the school recommends monitoring the following measures: